10 Best Beaches in Maui to See on Your First Visit

 Beaches in Maui

-10 Best Beaches in Maui Hawaii
+10 Best Maui Hawaii Beaches

 1. Makena Beach State Park

-This unique State Park is home to one of the biggest beaches in Maui.
-What makes it so special is that because of its park status the area remains undeveloped.
 This means it’s the perfect place to appreciate the natural beauty of the island.
-Shade is limited here so bring an umbrella if you plan to stay the day!
+Shade is limited, so bring an umbrella if you plan to stay the day!
 Also, be extremely careful of the waves and rip tide here.

 Makena Beach